jaredlang/weather-agent/README.md

 9. Add the review steps to the creation process
     * Allow human to review the output of each step
     * Use AI agents

+10. Implement multi-processing for text2speech and text2image
+    * Use multiprocessing